FelipenerySilva/Grain-Yield--Linear-Model-Selection-and-Regularization/README.md

-This project was part of the Predictive Analytics course from the University of Newcastle (Uon) Master's of Data Science Degree.
+This project was part of the Predictive Analytics course from the University of Newcastle (Uon) Master of Data Science Degree.

 R Studio was used to prepare an R Markdown document from which I created a single pdf document.